Advice > Software engineering

 2. Find weaknesses in the initial offer

-3. Send a counter offer email
+3. Send a counteroffer email

 4. Hold your ground

-5. (Optional) Get help
+5. (Optional) Get expert help

 Click here to browse our team of salary negotiation coaches.

-1. Understand how Meta’s compensation works
+1. Understand Meta’s compensation structure

 The different components of your Meta offer are not all equally negotiable.
 You will typically get most of your increase from RSUs, followed by your sign-on bonus and base salary.

-This is visible when you gather offer data for a given role, level and location.
-As you can see below for an E5 software engineer in the Bay Area, the range and variance for Meta RSUs is a lot larger than for the sign-on bonus and base salary.
+For example, based on Levels.fyi data for an E5 software engineer in the Bay Area, the range and variance for Meta RSUs is a lot larger than for the sign-on bonus and base salary.

 This range and variance are a great proxy for “room for negotiation”.